 Intellectual Property Litigation

-• a case regarding the alleged misappropriation by former employees of trade secrets relating to manufacturing of LEDs and lithium ion batteries.
-Ms. Kim also represented Applied Materials’ interests as the victim in a related criminal trial resulting in the conviction of a former employee.
+• A case regarding the alleged misappropriation by former employees of trade secrets relating to the manufacturing of LEDs and lithium-ion batteries.
+Ms. Kim also represented Applied Materials’ interests as the victim in a related criminal case resulting in the conviction of a former employee.

-• a case against ASM and a former employee alleging threatened misappropriation of trade secrets relating to atomic layer deposition (ALD).
+• A case against ASM and a former employee alleging threatened misappropriation of trade secrets relating to atomic layer deposition.

-• Amgen in obtaining a favorable settlement on the eve of trial, including a mid-single digit royalty, resolving a trade secrets dispute brought against Coherus BioSciences involving the drug Neulasta®.
+• Amgen in obtaining a favorable settlement on the eve of trial, including a mid-single digit royalty, to resolve a trade secrets dispute brought against Coherus BioSciences involving the drug Neulasta®.

-• Green Hills Software in its successful five-month arbitration against claims of copyright infringement and unfair competition relating to application programming interfaces (APIs).
+• Green Hills Software in its successful five-month arbitration against claims of copyright infringement and unfair competition relating to application programming interfaces.

 Complex Civil Litigation

-• Lyft in cases alleging that drivers using Lyft’s service should be treated as employees.
+• Lyft in cases alleging that drivers using Lyft’s platform should be treated as employees.

-• Intel Corporation against allegations of breach of contract, breach of warranty, and fraud brought by Brazilian smartphone manufacturer.
+• Intel Corporation against allegations of breach of contract, breach of warranty and fraud brought by a Brazilian smartphone manufacturer.

-• LG Electronics in federal multi-district antitrust litigation regarding cathode ray tube (CRT) price-fixing allegations.
+• LG Electronics in federal multi-district litigation based on foreign price-fixing allegations.

 Product Liability and Marketing Issues

-• Intel Corporation in successfully settling on the eve of trial a consumer class action involving claims of unfair business practices with respect to performance of Pentium 4 processors.
+• Intel Corporation in successfully settling, on the eve of trial, a consumer class action involving claims of unfair business practices with respect to the performance of Pentium 4 processors.

 • A food manufacturer in a case alleging failure to disclose certain levels of chemicals in products.

-• PepsiCo in government investigation relating to the marketing of Gatorade.
+• PepsiCo in a government investigation relating to the marketing of Gatorade.

 Government and Internal Investigations

-• Pacific Gas & Electric in high-stakes wildfire cases and investigations, including a case in Sonoma County resulting in the dismissal of all criminal charges.
+• Pacific Gas & Electric in high-stakes wildfire cases and investigations, including a case in Sonoma County that resulted in the dismissal of all criminal charges.

-• A technology company in an internal investigation of potential use of competitor trade secrets.
+• A technology company in an internal investigation of alleged theft of competitor trade secrets.

 Publications